Search This Blog

 Wednesday, April 9, 2014

-I'm known for strong opinions, but I challenge anyone to say that The Legend of Zelda, A Link to the Past is not hands down awesome.
+I challenge anyone to say that The Legend of Zelda, A Link to the Past is not one of the best video games of all time.

-The think that was most striking the first time we played it, it was a night fairly dark and my buddies and I fired up the game and we here this muted sound of rain?
-Was it raining outside, was the TV burning out?
-As an aside I did burn out one TV playing my Atari 2600 back in the day).
-We check the TV.
+The thing that was most striking the first time we played it was on a fairly dark night.
+My buddies and I fired up the game and heard this muted sound of rain.
+Was it raining outside?
+Was the TV burning out?
+As an aside, I did burn out one TV playing my Atari 2600 back in the day.
+We checked the TV.
 Nothing.
-So we keep playing and low and behold, ITS RAINING!!!!!!
+So we kept playing and low and behold… it’s raining!
+I can’t understate just how cool this was.
+There was thunder and lightning; when Link tramped through puddles it splashed.
+I think that was one of the big advances — the sound.
+You can tell the designers of the game put a lot of thought into this.

 In short, pure awesomeness!

-Everything is put back where it should be, from Link's uncle recovering to the thief in the forest looking very putt off by Link's triumph.
+A Link to the Past had another great touch that made it memorable: the ending video scene after defeating Ganon.
+Everything is put back where it should be, from Link’s uncle recovering to the thief in the forest looking very put out by Link’s triumph.

-In my estimation this game is a 10 out of 10.
-Its pitch perfect.
-Now I know many will say that Ocarina of Time is better in the Zelda franchise, I won't argue I think the Ocarina is rightly on that list as well.
-In my mind you could say Ocarina of Time and Link to the Past are 1A and 1B and a case can be made for switching that.
-In a random note for Super NES the only other game that came close to me liking it as much as Zelda was Final Fantasy I (Or III in Japan) with Illusion of Gaia a far distant third.
+In my estimation, this game is a 10 out of 10.
+It’s pitch perfect.
+Now, I know many will say that Ocarina of Time is better in the Zelda franchise.
+I won’t argue, I think Ocarina is rightly on that list as well.
+In my mind, you could say Ocarina of Time and A Link to the Past are 1A and 1B, and a case can be made for switching that.

 Tuesday, April 1, 2014